 4. Last entry and dispersal.
-These issues have been adequately addressed within the Noise Management Plan.
+These issues have been adequately addressed within the Noise Management Plan and this statement.

 Conclusion

 The presence of some of the more onerous conditions on the current Premises Licence are entirely understandable given the licence review which took place in 2017.